hirsimaki-markus/seapie/README.md

 * Send me email or any message anywhere if you have suggestions
 * !r will uselessly stop in loops.
 Replace with stopping on seapie instead.
 * Maybe do something useful with ! and !!
+* Improve exit and quit, add abilty to just kill the entire thing

 ## Known issues